-Committees: Other public company boards: Background Key Qualification and Skills Compensation Extreme Networks Ms. Holmgren has been Principal of Sage The Nominating, Corporate Governance and ESG (Chair) (Nasdaq: Advice Partners, a management consulting practice, since 2006.
-Previously Committee and the Board of Executive EXTR) Ms. Holmgren worked as a Senior Vice President at Sun Microsystems, CEO at Mendocino Software and COO at Automation Anywhere.
-Directors believe that Ms. Holmgren's extensive leadership experience provides an invaluable asset to the Board of Directors as it evaluates not only Calavo's present circumstances, but the direction it will head in the future.
+Ms. Holmgren has been Principal of Sage Advice Partners, a management consulting practice, since 2006.
+Previously Ms. Holmgren worked as a Senior Vice President at Sun Microsystems, CEO at Mendocino Software and COO at Automation Anywhere.

+Key Qualification and Skills

+The Nominating, Corporate Governance and ESG Committee and the Board of Directors believe that Ms. Holmgren's extensive leadership experience provides an invaluable asset to the Board of Directors as it evaluates not only Calavo's present circumstances, but the direction it will head in the future.